Procedures, Alternatives, and Settling an Estate

 Payable on death and right of survivorship accounts - With a proper designated beneficiary, assets can be transferred to the desired beneficiary(ies) or trust by supplying financial institutions with proper documentation to effect the transfer.
 Reviewing designations periodically with a qualified professional can provide assurance that these kind of probate alternatives achieve the desired planning goals.

 The above are just a few of the options available in probating and settling the estate of a loved one.
-To determine whether a particular option or whether other alternatives are available and are best for handling your loved one's estate, schedule a consultation with Texas Probate Attorneys at the Law Office of John B. Henry, III, PLLC, and begin probate and estate administration with the care and guidance your case deserves.
+To determine whether a particular option or whether other alternatives are available and are best for handling your loved one's estate, schedule with Texas Probate Attorneys at the Law Office of John B. Henry, III, PLLC, and begin probate and estate administration with the care and guidance your case deserves.
+Contact us today!